chaos-polymtl/lethe/CONTRIBUTING.md

 # Lethe

-Lethe is an open source and we try to follow the deal.II mentality of having it developed in an open accessible environment.
+Lethe is an open source software, and we try to follow the deal.II mentality of having it developed in an accessible environment.
 Consequently, all scientific developments made within Lethe are accessible to everyone even as they are currently being written.
 Anybody that wishes to use and contribute to a feature is welcome to do so.

 This document aims at establishing guidelines for contributions within Lethe.

-Lethe has a wiki which is openly accessible on : https://chaos-polymtl.github.io/lethe/index.html
+Lethe has its own documentation (user guide and developer guide) which are openly accessible on: https://chaos-polymtl.github.io/lethe/index.html

 # How can I contribute?

-Contributions through code or documentation should be done through pull request at the official Github repository of Lethe : https://github.com/chaos-polymtl/lethe.
+Contributions through code or documentation should be done through pull request at the official GitHub repository of Lethe : https://github.com/chaos-polymtl/lethe.
-We recommend that users either request access to the Lethe repository or create their own fork of Lethe on their own Github account.
+We recommend that users either request access to the Lethe repository or create their own fork of Lethe on their own GitHub account.
 This can then be used to open pull requests

 # What should be the content of a pull request (PR)?